microsoft/datashaper/javascript/react/docs/report/react.api.md

     Type = "type"
 }

-// Warning: (ae-missing-release-tag) "StepStack" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StepHistoryStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const StepStack: React.FC<StepStackProps>;

-// Warning: (ae-missing-release-tag) "StepStackProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+export interface StepHistoryStyles {
+    // (undocumented)
+    buttonContainer?: CSSProperties;
+    // (undocumented)
+    root?: CSSProperties;
+    // Warning: (ae-forgotten-export) The symbol "StepHeaderStyles" needs to be exported by the entry point index.d.ts
     //
+    // (undocumented)
+    stepHeaders?: StepHeaderStyles;
+    // (undocumented)
+    stepsContainer?: CSSProperties;
+}

+// Warning: (ae-missing-release-tag) "StepList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
+export const StepList: React.FC<StepListProps>;

+// Warning: (ae-missing-release-tag) "StepListProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export interface StepStackProps {
+export interface StepListProps {
     // (undocumented)
     onDelete?: (index: number) => void;
     // (undocumented)